uhlik/blendmaxwell/readme.md

 **WARNING: still highly experimental, expect bugs** (tested on Windows 8.1 64)

 * Install Maxwell Render
-* System Properties > Advanced > Environment Variables... > System Variables > add to PATH at the end of current value ```;C:\Program Files\Next Limit\Maxwell 3```, it's the same string as in MAXWELL3_ROOT variable, which you should already have.
-Don't mess something up.
-Just keep current value and ONLY ADD one more path at the END of it.
-Storing original value in text file would be an good idea.
 * Download this repository clicking 'Download ZIP', extract, rename directory to ```render_maxwell``` and put to ```C:\Users\USERNAME\AppData\Roaming\Blender Foundation\Blender\2.74\scripts\addons\```
 * Start Blender, go to User Preferences > Add-ons, search for 'Maxwell Render' in Render category and enable it, then choose 'Maxwell Render' from render engines list in Info panel header